simonmichael/hledger/site/download.md

 4. `bin/compile.sh` (optional, makes them start faster)
 5. add the hledger `bin/` directory to your `$PATH`

-Now the add-on commands will appear in the commands listed by `hledger`.
-(In addition, there is a `hledger-autosync` symbolic link showing how to make the [ledger-autosync](https://gitlab.com/egh/ledger-autosync) tool available as a hledger command, if installed.)
+There is also a `hledger-autosync` symbolic link showing how to make the [ledger-autosync](https://gitlab.com/egh/ledger-autosync) tool available as a hledger command.

-Other hledger commands are provided as separate packages, such as:
+Other commands are published as separate packages:\
+`hledger-diff`,
+`hledger-iadd`,
+`hledger-interest`,
-`hledger-diff`, `hledger-iadd`, `hledger-interest`, `hledger-irr`.
+`hledger-irr`.

-Some of these are available in Stackage and can be installed with stack as in B above, eg:
+Some are available in Stackage and can be installed with stack as in B above:

-`stack install --resolver nightly hledger-interest`
+`stack install --resolver nightly hledger-iadd hledger-interest`

-Others may be available only on Hackage, in which case you should specify the version number displayed [there](http://hackage.haskell.org/package/hledger-diff).
+Others are available only on Hackage, so you must specify the Hackage version number.
 Eg:

-`stack install hledger-diff-0.2.0.7`
+`stack install hledger-diff-0.2.0.7 hledger-irr-0.1.1.10`